tungstenfabric/website/README.md

 repository, [contrail-specs].

-* Although contrail-specs and other Tungsten Fabric repositories are hosted on [Github], they are managed with Gerrit.
-Please don't send Pull Requests to the Github repositories, and go to [https://review.opencontrail.org] instead.
+* Although contrail-specs and other Tungsten Fabric repositories are hosted on [GitHub], they are managed with Gerrit.
+Please don't send Pull Requests to the GitHub repositories, and go to [https://review.opencontrail.org] instead.
 Blueprint specs are submitted this way as well.

 * After getting Gerrit access as described below, clone the specs repository